Study Questiions of Quiz #2

 provided by Cis?

-effect size estimates, tell how they are related to significance tests, the
+Describe effect size estimates, tell how they are related to significance

 research has lots of it?
 Describe how